The Power of

 Full Biography

-Kim Delevett dedicated over 24 years to Southwest Airlines, building relationships with nonprofit, business, and civic leaders to support education, economic development, disaster response and human trafficking initiatives.
+Kim Delevett dedicated over 24 years to Southwest Airlines, building community with nonprofit, business, and civic organizations across the diverse communities Southwest serves.
+As a face of Southwest's community engagement, she championed education, economic development, disaster response, and human trafficking initiatives, forging authentic relationships that earned loyalty and recognition as a trusted global citizen.

 The Work